dzchoi/dropalt/ideas.md

   - Use likely(x) (== __builtin_expect((uintptr_t)(x), 1)) if appropriate.
   - Allocate variables in ".noinit" section (NOINIT) unless initialization is strictly necessary.

+* Binary size is also affected by .data section.
+Walk through those variables that initialize to non-zero values.

 * SEEPROM
   ```
   board-dropalt/Makefile.include: